HB’s Mongrel Trade and Free Agency Tracker

 For those people who switch off, even just a little, they can find themselves lost in the shuffle, out of the loop, and a little bamboozled by all the comings and goings.
 I know – I was that person.

-So, to make things easier, your old pal, HB, will list them here for you, as of Monday the 6th of October.
+So, to make things easier, your old pal, HB, will list them here for you, from Monday the 6th of October through to the end of trade period.

 Before I begin, and if you already know this stuff, you can skip it, but I often get comments asking why such-and-such team would let a player go.

-Well, at this stage, the players mentioned are free agents.
+Well, at this stage, some of the players mentioned are free agents.
 They can pick and choose where they want to go, with one difference.

 An Unrestricted Free Agent can go wherever he likes and the club he is leaving has no say in it.
 They will be compensated by the league, which is a stupid rule, and compromises the whole free agency process, as well as further compromising an already-compromised draft, but it is what it is.